MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-4.md

 - TENEX/TOPS C shell (tcsh)

-In Parrot, we use bash shell usually, you can chheck it using 'echo $SHELL' command.
+In Parrot, we use bash shell usually, you can check it using 'echo $SHELL' command.

-Now we will talk about Environmental variables, how to list them ?, how set them ?
+Now we will talk about Environmental variables, how to list them? how set them?

 **Variables have the following format:**